boulderalf/tilemill-sync-info/README.md

 tilemill-sync-info
 ==================

 Shows the syncAccount and syncAccessToken in TileMill Application Settings.
+Knowing these strings helps you configure your TileMill batch upload scripts.